Jinny Gupta

 In response to your initial enquiry, I offer a free introductory 20-minute phone conversation.
 This is an opportunity for you to let me know what brings you to therapy and to find out how I work or any other questions you may have regarding the process.

-If this feels like a good fit and we're happy to progress, we would move to a second session for a longer conversation about your needs and goals, length of work, time and venue for your sessions etc.
+If this feels like a good fit and you're happy to progress, we would set up an in-person or online session for a longer conversation about your needs and goals, length of work and so on.

 Further information